veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 	<img src="assets/image2.png"/>
 </figure>

-After the normal login flow and policy check the application contacts VTM and requests the list of tenants where the user has a subscription to the service.
-This will confirm that the user has a subscription in one or more tenants and the application can decide if it is necessary to show the list.
+After the normal login flow and policy check the application contacts VTM and requests the list of tenants where the user has a license to the service.
+This will confirm that the user has a license in one or more tenants and the application can decide if it is necessary to show the list.

 If the list is empty, an error page should be shown.
 If there is one tenant, the user should be redirected to that tenant.
 And if there are two or more, the user needs to decide which tenant they are going to use the application on behalf of.